Legal

 • Directly through you

 We may collect personal information directly from you.
-For example, the forms you complete through USAHS or a third-party service provider regarding your employment or application.
+For example, the forms you complete through USAHS directly or a USAHS service provider, with your consent, regarding your employment or application to the University.

 • Through the Services